 Watching Aquaman and Bumblebee at the movies wasn’t much help to keep my mind distracted.
-We all have an origin story, one that may be modified as it suits the occasion best.
+All of the Xmas movies have been about losing a parent recently, and my fragile heart and mind struggled to handle it.
+What’s with the trope that the hero/heroine has to be an orphan on a quest to find a suitable vessel for their grief?
+We all have an origin story, and for superheroes, its often modified to suit a purpose.
+Can someone adjust my story?
 I’m overwhelmed with a desire to rip the authors of my screenplay a new one.
 This was not how it was supposed to go.
 This is not how mom’s journey was supposed to end either.
 What did we ever do to deserve this?
 Ugh!!!
 Who do I yell “CUT!” to in order to refire the scene?
 The editor staff are not going to hear the end of this either.
 This whole adaptation is a mess.
 Can this whole production be saved?
 By what?
 By whom?

 These are the questions that keep me up at night.
 My cellphone starts buzzing, frantically, with messages full of sorrow, despair, and the awkwardly placed holiday cheer.
 To top it off, the family ended up burying grandma on Christmas Eve.
 After 90 years on this planet, 10 without her beloved husband of 54 anniversaries, she decided it was time to report back to the mothership.
 Her funeral was a true labor of love from a family that endures.
 I am grateful for them all, the cast and crew that make it all possible.
 The fire and ice that shapes me, to this very day, into a gritty and generous individual.

 This, all this, shall pass.
 To what end?
 I don’t know.
 Time will have to tell on this one…